Skip to content

 It's not.
 The vast majority of signal indicators are genuinely terrible - and traders lose real money trusting them.
 Here's why most of them fail and what actually separates a useful signal system from a decorative one.

-The Problems With Most Signal Indicators
+What Problems Do Most Signal Indicators Have?

 Problem 1: They Repaint